oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/latency_control/README.md

 * `sycl::ext::intel::experimental::latency_constraint<A, B, C>`

-    A constraint than can be associated with the pipes and LSUs functions listed above.
+    A constraint then can be associated with the pipes and LSUs functions listed above.
 It provides a latency constraint between this function and a different labeled function.
 Functions which have this property will be referred to as "constrained functions".
 This constraint has  the following parameters:

    * `A` is a signed integer: The label of the labeled function which is constrained relative to the constrained function.
    * `B` is an enum value: The type of constraint, can be `latency_control_type::exact` (exact latency), `latency_control_type::max` (maximum latency), and `latency_control_type::min` (minimum latency).